m-almodawah/vol-memdump-parser/README.md

 This will produce a process memory dump file.
 Next you need to run:<br /><br />
 volatility -f pcdump.dump --profile=Win10x64 memmap 1234 > memmap.txt <br /><br />
-This will produce memmap.txt describing every memory segment allocated to the process with the PID 1234 Finally, use both files to create an object of the library which will allow you to interact with every memory segment individually.
+This will produce memmap.txt file describing every memory segment allocated to the process.
+Finally, use both files to create an object of the library which will allow you to interact with every memory segment individually.
 Check test.py for a code sample.
 The sample will produce the below output:
 <br /><br />